Sanwo-Olu Writes Assembly, Seeks Approval For N250bn Loan | Leadership Newspaper

 The governor’s letter was read on the floor of the House during plenary on Tuesday by the Clerk of the Assembly Mr. Sani Azeez.

-Lagos State governor, Babajide Sanwo-Olu also also disclosed that the state was ready to pay more than the N30,000 benchmark for the National Minimum Wage.
+Lagos State Governor Babajide Sanwo-Olu also on Tuesday disclosed that the state is ready to pay more than the N30,000 benchmark for the National Minimum Wage.

 According to the governor’s letter, the loan was broken down as: a fixed rate bond of N100 billion from the capital market and an internal loan of N150 billion.